-The annual Judo for fred members’ meeting was held on Saturday 6 february.
-The board’s report for 2015 was presented and approved, and a new board was elected.
-New president Ole Moland was elected for a period of two years, while the rest of the board was elected for one year.
+The annual Judo for fred members’ meeting was held on 7 february.
+The board’s report for 2016 was presented and approved, and a new board was elected.
+The sitting president still has one year remaining of his two-year term, while the rest of the board was elected for one year.

 Judo for fred are now on Instagram!
 Follow us @judo_for_fred and feel free to share your own judo photos with us by tagging them with @judo_for_fred.
 We would very much like to see your photos, on or off the mat – cool techniques, sweaty gis, happy faces, and the values of judo in practice.